-At renewal, the Institute evaluates the academic, organizational, legal and fiscal aspects of the school's program using SUNY's Charter School Renewal Benchmarks (see attachment).
-A copy of the Renewal Benchmarks is included for your information.
+At renewal, the Institute evaluates the academic, organizational, legal and fiscal aspects of the school's program using the SUNY Charter Renewal Benchmarks (see attachment).
 For formal school evaluation visits conducted prior to renewal, the Institute focuses on specific academic and organizational Renewal Benchmarks (called Qualitative Educational Benchmarks).
 They provide a fixed standard for determining the quality of the academic program as the school progresses toward renewal.

+To Learn

+To Search

-To Learn To Search To Serve
+To Serve